The Son of Mary

 Finally, for us to see with greater certainty that the “brothers” and “sisters” mentioned in Mark’s gospel are in fact cousins, we must continue to the following verse.

 But Jesus said unto them, ‘A prophet is not without honour, but in his own country,

 and among his own kin (συγγενής, ές / suggenes), and in his own house.

 Mark 6, 4

 The plural Greek word used refers to kinsfolk, relatives, or fellow countrymen.
-This same word is used by Luke in his account of the Annunciation which in the singular form specifically means a cousin: “And, behold, thy cousin (συγγενίς / syngenis) Elisabeth, she hath also conceived a son in her old age: and this is the sixth month with her, who was called barren” (Luke 1:36).
-Thus, Jesus apparently replies with his cousins (relatives or kin) in mind in response to what was said by those who were offended at him.
+This same word is used by Luke in his account of the Annunciation which in the singular form specifically means “cousin” in this instance: “And, behold, thy cousin (συγγενίς / syngenis) Elisabeth, she hath also conceived a son in her old age: and this is the sixth month with her, who was called barren” (Luke 1:36).
+And so, Jesus apparently replies with his cousins (relatives or kin) in mind in response to what was said by those who were offended at him.